sureshbathala01/Primary-Vagrant/README.md

 ##Note

 I've done some heavy updates to Primary Vagrant to utilize Ubuntu 14.04 as well as a few other goodies.
-If you don't want to or can't update for some reason you can fine the old version in the [Precise](https://github.com/ChrisWiegman/Primary-Vagrant/tree/Precise) branch.
+If you don't want to or can't update for some reason you can find the old version in the [Precise](https://github.com/ChrisWiegman/Primary-Vagrant/tree/Precise) branch.

 ##About